NunoSempere/nunosempere.github.io/rat/eamentalhealth/analysis/writeup.md

 ## Abstract

 Using data from a 303 person survey of effective altruists, we shed some light on the mental health of the EA community.
-In particular, we provide data and analysis relevant to providing mental health resources to effective altruists.
-We hope that this document contributes to a deep understanding of the subject area among people who need to f.ex. make funding decisions about the matter.
+In particular, I provide data and analysis relevant to providing mental health resources to effective altruists.
+I hope that this document contributes to a deep understanding of the subject area among people who need to f.ex. make funding decisions about the matter.
+Additionally, I hope it helps showcase my abilities as an analysist.

 For the casual reader, 12 thousand-odd words frivolously reduced to less than 1000 characters leave: